U.S. Silver Commemorative Coins

 Each commemorative coin is crafted to be rich in symbolic American history.
 They not only represent an investment in maintaining our Country’s past but also in ensuring America’s future.
 Unique among U.S. Mint products, commemorative coins help raise money for important causes as well as commemorating important aspects of American history.
 These precious metal products not only provide beautiful additions to any coin collection, but they also capture the American culture as monetary art.

 There is such a wide variety of subject matter on U.S. commemorative coins that almost anyone can find something of interest to collect.
 Military themed commemoratives are quite popular, as are Boy Scouts and patriotic themed coins.
 Sport themed coins have mass appeal from Olympic events to the Baseball Hall of Fame Commemoratives.
 Commemorative coins also have mass emotional appeal to some, like coins about Breast Cancer Awareness, March of Dimes, and Civil Rights.
 No matter what your interest, there is something there for everyone when collecting commemorative coins.

-Additionally, there are different finishes like uncirculated and proof, in different metal types, like gold, silver or clad, ranging in price from $25 to $250 and up.
+Additionally, there are different finishes like uncirculated and proof, in different metal types, like gold, silver or clad, ranging in price from $25 to $250 and up, although the coin's worth will vary.
 Some collectors choose to collect only one type of finish, like proofs.
 While some more advanced collectors may choose to collect all variations and different mintmarks, from Philadelphia, Denver, San Francisco, or West Point Mints.